Hyper Interdisciplinary Conference in Tokyo 2025

 D., Pharmacist, founded LIVERNESS in 2002 while still in graduate school.
 After completing his PhD process, he worked as an Assistant Professor and Lecturer at the Faculty of Science, Kitasato University, Assistant Professor at the Graduate School of Medicine, Kyoto University, and Specially Appointed Associate Professor at Keio University before assuming and concurrently serving as Professor of Advanced Pharmaceutical Sciences at the Faculty of Pharmaceutical Sciences, Kumamoto University and Visiting Professor at the Faculty of Pharmaceutical Sciences, Keio University from 2018.
 He is a researcher and manager involved in launching joint research projects with universities and research institutions and supporting the establishment of research institutes while conducting research and development.
 He has also been involved in the establishment of many venture companies and serves as an advisor.

-• Waseda University Professor, Faculty of Creative Science and Engineering, Faculty of Science and Engineering
+• Waseda University Professor, Department of Modern Mechanical Engineering

 Professor, Faculty of Science and Engineering.
 D. in Engineering.
 Specialized in mechanics, mechatronics/robotics, and intelligent mechanical systems.
 After working as a special researcher in basic science at RIKEN Advanced Science Institute, Assistant Professor and Lecturer at Department of Mechanical Engineering, Tokai University, he joined the Department of Integrated Mechanical Engineering, School of Creative Science and Engineering, Waseda University in 2014, where he has been in his current position since 2019.